andycha1234/Verilog/README.md

 # Verilog/SystemVerilog, VHDL, and UVM

-This repository is a list of all projects done through coursework and personal projects to improve on Verilog and VHDL.
+A list of all projects done through coursework and personal projects.